cboddy/i3-workspace-names-daemon/README.md

 <img src="https://user-images.githubusercontent.com/1242917/80286549-5b66dc80-872c-11ea-8d3a-db1488ff299c.png"></img>

 The following example displays an emacs icon for all instances of emacs and the text "FF" in red for every firefox instance.
-The emacs icon requires the `file-icons` font to be installed.

 ```json
 {